tymyrddin/red-network/source/docs/box/hijack-bgp.md

 ## Notes

 BGP hijacking happens often, there's no practical way to prevent it, we have to live with it.
 Internet routing was designed to be a conversation between trusted parties.
 HTTPS encryption is backed by SSL/TLS PKI, which itself trusts Internet routing.
 Routing announcements are accepted practically without any validation, creating the possibility of a network operator announcing someone else's network prefixes without permission.
-Testing has shown that sending spoofed updates as a blind adversary is more difficult than thought, while launching this attack from a compromised/misconfigured router turned out relatively easy.
+Testing has shown that sending spoofed updates as a blind adversary is more difficult than thought, while launching this attack from a compromised / misconfigured router turned out relatively easy.

-A BGP hijack can be used to disable critical portions of the Internet by disrupting Internet routing tables, force a multi-homed AS to use an alternate path to/from an outside network instead of the preferred path, disable single-homed and multi-homed AS, to blackhole traffic and in MitM attacks.
+A BGP hijack can be used to disable critical portions of the Internet by disrupting Internet routing tables, force a multi-homed AS to use an alternate path to/from an outside network instead of the preferred path, disable single-homed and multi-homed AS, to blackhole traffic and in [on-path attacks](mitm.md).